 After the NMC reboots, you must re-configure your NMC.
-For more information, see the Installation Guide or Knowledge Base article FA156064 on the APC website.
+For more information, see the Installation Guide or Knowledge Base article FA156064.

 It is recommended you export the .ini file after configuring your NMC to prevent loss of data in the event of a lost password.
-See "Retrieving and Exporting the .ini File".
+For more information, see Retrieving and Exporting the .ini File.